Taita white-eye

 Taita white-eye (Zosterops silvanus) is a species of bird in the family Zosteropidae.
 It includes numerous subspecies, sometimes considered a subspecies to montane white-eye (Z. poliogastrus).
 It is only found in Taita Hills in southeastern Kenya.
 IUCN categorizes it as vulnerable.
+It is threatened by severe habitat loss and fragmentation, mainly as a result of the deforestation of the Taita Hills.